 Cade Tompkins’ focus is contemporary art, featuring work by emerging artists as well as mid-career and established artists in various mediums including painting, sculpture, drawing, installations, printmaking, and photography.

 Collaborations with many important institutions include national and international museum exhibitions and collections of works by represented artists.
-These include, but are not limited to, Contemporary Art Museum, St. Louis, MO; Philadelphia Museum of Art, PA; The International Print Center, NY; Brown University, List Art Center, Providence, RI; The Cleveland Museum of Art, Ohio; Columbia University Rare Books & Manuscripts Library; Hood Museum of Art, Dartmouth College; The Museum of Art, RISD, Providence, RI; The Library of Congress and the Art in Embassies Program, Washington, DC; The Saint Louis Museum of Art, MO; The Florence Griswold Museum, CT; and Yale University Art Gallery, CT.
+These include, but are not limited to, The Metropolitan Museum of Art, NY; Contemporary Art Museum, St. Louis, MO; Philadelphia Museum of Art, PA; International Print Center, NY; The Cleveland Museum of Art, OH; Columbia University Rare Books & Manuscripts Library, NY; Hood Museum of Art, Dartmouth College, NH; RISD Museum, Providence, RI; The Library of Congress and the Art in Embassies Program, Washington, DC; Saint Louis Museum of Art, MO; Florence Griswold Museum, CT; and Yale University Art Gallery, CT.

 Cade Tompkins Projects has exhibited at Master Drawings New York 2020 and 2018, Cleveland Museum of Art Print Fair 2017, Art in an Airstream during the IFPDA Print Fair 2016, and has exhibited at SPRING/BREAK Art Show (2016-2020), the Editions/Artists’ Book Fair (2006-2013), both in New York City, and NEXT Fair, Chicago (2010 and 2011).
 Cade Tompkins Projects is listed on Artsy and is a member of ArtTable and IFPDA, International Fine Print Dealers Association.

 The gallery is open Saturdays 10am-6pm and weekdays by appointment.
 The gallery entrance is on Fones alley between Angell Street and Waterman Street on the ground level.